SecuringTheStack/tutorials/injection-fundamentals-1/readme.md

 Next Steps
 ----------

--   Additional assignment: Look for file minipulation within a codebase and identify potential injection issues
+-   Additional assignment: Look for file manipulation within a codebase and identify potential injection issues
-    -   Sometimes file minipulations occur within a shell context
+    -   Sometimes file manipulations occur within a shell context
 -   Review video notes for links to
     -   Other/future episodes
     -   Additional resources